|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 SMALL MODULAR REACTOR (SMR) CONSTRUCTION:

 During the 1980s many water cooled nuclear reactor based power stations were built.
 There was a false belief in economies of size.
 There was also lack of adequate appreciation of the cost of construction financing as a fraction of the total capital cost.
-Since then it has become apparent that the most economical nuclear generating stations are those that are assembled from truck or rail transportable modules that are factory built and tested.
+Since then it has become apparent that the most economical nuclear generating stations are those that can be rapidly assembled from truck or rail transportable modules that are individually factory built and tested.
 Doing as much work as possible in a factory environment accelerates reactor construction and commissioning and minimizes total cost.

 Reactors built in this manner are known as Small Modular Reactors (SMRs).

-With SMRs there are practical limits to the physical sizes of individual components such as reactor pressure vessels, steam generators, turbines, heat exchange bundles, transformers, I beams, etc.
+With SMRs there are practical limits to the physical sizes of individual components such as reactor pressure vessels, steam generators, turbines, condensers, heat exchange bundles, transformers, I beams, etc.

 It is of paramount importance that each module be fully specified and factory tested for specification compliance so that when the modules arrive at the reactor site everything fits together easily and operates as intended.